skarothi-deloitte/TanzuKubernetes/Workload/README.md

 # Use following module for creating workload cluster in TKG
 # provide your environment specific variable values for the resources
-# you can save the following as env_name.tf file in a given directory
+# Save this file in a given directory with env_name.tf (or) with any specific name as per your orginzations standards.

 module "WLC" {
   source = "git::https://github.com/skarothi-deloitte/TanzuKubernetes.git//Workload"